 MP for North East Hampshire

-Alex Brewer is the Liberal Democrat MP for North East Hampshire, elected in July 2024.
-She sits on the Women and Equalities Committee and has previously served on committees associated with the Victims and Courts Bill and the Transfer of Functions for the Institute for Apprenticeships and Technical Education Bill.
+Alex Brewer is a Liberal Democrat MP for North East Hampshire, elected on 4 July 2024.
+She serves on the Women and Equalities Committee (since October 2024) and has previously sat on committees for the Victims and Courts Bill and the Institute for Apprenticeships and Technical Education Transfer of Functions Bill.
+She has declared six entries of financial interests related to donations and other support for activities as an MP.

 Generated 21 February 2026